x2dhf/x2dhf/README.md

 operating principles and layout of the program.

 The programming language used is Fortran 90.
 Only a Fortran compiler is necessary to compile the program.
-The program can be built using either CMake or autotools.

-To build x2dhf with CMake, first create a build directory with `mkdir objdir` and go to the build directory `cd objdir`.
+The program can be built using CMake.
+To build x2dhf, first create a build directory with `mkdir objdir` and go to the build directory `cd objdir`.
 Configure the build with `cmake ..`, after which you can build the program with `make`.

-To build x2dhf with autotools, run `./autoconf.sh` to generate the configure script, after which run configure `./configure` and make the program with `make`.

 The file doc/users-guide.pdf contains the description of the program's input data and examples of its usage.
 Examples are included in